masterminds-kenya/social_network/checklist.md

     - [x] Catch and handle attempt to create a duplicate existing User account
     - [x] Catch and handle if a new User is adding an IG account for an existing User account
     - [x] If an Influencer or Brand already exists during Onboarding function, use existing.
-    - [ ] Catch and handle if trying to create an already existing Campaign name
+    - [x] Catch and handle if trying to create an already existing Campaign name
+      - [x] Note: Does not update with new inputs I believe.
+      - [s] Stop and redirect to create new campaign.
+        - [s] With link to existing campaign of inputed name.
     - [x] Catch and handle attempt to create a duplicate existing Brand account
   - [x] Main nav links for 'Influencers' and 'Brands' show corresponding signup if user not logged in.
   - [x] Re-Login method for existing account for an Influencer or Brand user.